 Particle board is made of mechanically compressed saw dust and wood shavings.
 These boards are available in sheets of ranging sizes depending on your needs.
-Using particle boards is a cheap alternative to hard wood and is used in furniture making and domestic construction of cabinets, countertops etc. In most cases if the board is properly finished it will pass as wood in appearance at first glance, but particle boards are highly susceptible to humidity and swell up when exposed to moisture.
+Using particle boards is a cheap alternative to hardwood and is used in furniture making and domestic construction of cabinets, countertops etc. In most cases, if the board is properly finished it will pass as wood in appearance at first glance, but particle boards are highly susceptible to humidity and swell up when exposed to moisture.

 Step 1 - Remove Any Wet Glue

-Step 3 – Clearing Away Dissolved glue
+Step 3 - Clear Away Dissolved glue

 Most particle wood counters in kitchens are usually covered with a coating, when you remove it you are left with a layer of glue.
 For this you will have to follow the above mentioned steps and work harder on the finish or apply a new layer of contact paper.

-Step 4 – Sanding the Remaining Glue
+Step 5 - Sand the Remaining Glue

-There are a wide variety of particle board finishing varnishes available in the market, purchase one and apply to the area that has been treated for glue removal.
+There are a wide variety of particle board finishing varnishes available in the market, purchase one and apply it to the area that has been treated for glue removal.
 This is very important as particle boards react to humidity and quickly swell up.
-Therefore to protect your boards, once you have dissolved, stripped and cleaned it’s important to seal them up.
+Therefore to protect your boards, once you have dissolved, stripped, and cleaned it’s important to seal them up.
 You can finish by using a wax finish or applying contact paper.
 This will give the particle board a more refined look.